smarthomeNG/plugins/avdevice/README.md

 * `resendwait`: float.
 Seconds the plugin should wait between each resend retry.
 * `reconnectretries`: integer.
 If the plugin can not connect to the device it retries this often.
 This is especially useful for TCP connections on devices that are plugged into a switchable socket as most receivers need about 40-50 seconds to boot their network device.
 * `secondstokeep`: integer.
 Seconds the plugin should temporarily save a command to retry later on after establishing a connection.
 This is especially useful for TCP connections on devices that are plugged into a switchable socket as most receivers need about 40-50 seconds to boot their network device.
 * `responsebuffer`: integer or boolean.
-Set this to a negative number to collect quickly received responses in a buffer and evaluate them collectively.
+Set this to a number to collect quickly received responses in a buffer and evaluate them collectively.
 The standard value should be fine and prevent responses getting lost.
 Some receivers might first respond to a command with an update of the display and then with the actual value.
 The buffer ensures the correct evaluation of the response.
 * `autoreconnect`: boolean.
 Automatically tries to reconnect if no response is received or connection is lost.
 This should not be necessary as the plugin always tries to reconnect before sending a command.

 ### items.yaml